We may earn money when you click our links. Learn more

 Each row alternates between black and gray, but the interface is so dark, they simply bleed into one another to create one mass of channels.
 Not exactly easy on the eyes, huh?

 It’s beautifully and simply designed, with dynamically rotating images of current and upcoming games.
-You can set your DVR to record a given event right from the screen, and fuboTV offers helpful nudges so that you don’t miss an important match (like the “must see” tile in the featured games menu).
+You can set your DVR to record a given event right from the screen, and Fubo offers helpful nudges so that you don’t miss an important match (like the “must see” tile in the featured games menu).

 A vertical layout, team logos, and single-day view all add to the sports guide’s elevated user experience.